monu301981/spring-hello-2views/README.md

 1. If your username folder in Users/ folder has spaces the maven commands will not work.
 2. The application fails in mvnw.cmd file.
-3. A work around for this is to replace $HOME with "/~/", which denotes the current user folder.
+3. A work around for this is to replace $HOME in mvnw.cmd file with "/~/", which denotes the current user folder.